apache/libcloud/docs/index.rst

 .. note::

-   Libcloud v3.0.0 dropped support for Python 2.7 and Python 3.4 and now only supports Python version >= 3.5.
+   Libcloud v3.0.0 dropped support for Python 2.7 and Python 3.4 and now only supports Python >= 3.5.

-   If you still need to us Libcloud with one of the new unsupported versions, you can do that by using the latest release of Libcloud which still supports those versions (Libcloud v2.8).
+   If you still need to us Libcloud with one of the now unsupported versions, you can do that by using the latest release of Libcloud which still supports those versions (Libcloud v2.8).